rero/developer-resources/tests/cypress.md

 * `FLASK_DEBUG=False poetry run server`

 Local server (localhost:5000) must be running and the database must contain data, as Cypress will use them to run the tests.
+Note that setting `FLASK_DEBUG` to false means that the server should be restarted to take changes into account.

 ## Quick installation